Folkas/folkas/README.md

 The goal of this page is to describe my interests in data analysis.

 ##
 The repository contains the Lithuanian Parliamentary election 2020 dataset provided by [the Central Electoral Commission of the Republic of Lithuania](https://www.vrk.lt/en/home).
 I'd like to research voter behavior in different municipalities (Vilnius, Šiauliai and Kelmė).
 My theory is that voters' attitudes depend on the size of their municipality.
+The dataset is located [here](DG_1104_1_1746.csv)

 ## Status